 Initial jobless claims still elevated at 385,000 as the economy expands

-First-time jobless claims decreased by 15,000 to 385,000 for the week ending July 31 while continuing claims for the week ending July 24 stood at 2.9 million, according to government data released Thursday.
-The top-line figure is close to the 13-week moving average of 404,100 and the four-week ...
-READ MORE >
+First-time jobless claims decreased by 15,000 to 385,000 for the week ending July 31 while continuing claims for the week ending July 24 stands at 2.9 million, according to government data released Thursday. … READ MORE >

 Jobless claims continue choppy descent

-In the 71st week of an employment crisis, initial claims for unemployment benefits dropped again by 24,000 to 400,000 first-time claims for the week ending July 24.
 There remain 13.1 million people who are receiving some form of unemployment benefits.
-Of those, 3.2 million—or 25%—are receiving ...
-READ MORE >
+Of those, 3.2 million—or 25%—are receiving traditional unemployment benefits while 9.8 million—or 75%—are receiving some form of pandemic assistance set to expire on Sept.
+5. … READ MORE >

 GDP expands by 6.5% in second quarter as expansion takes hold